 Though the Japanese messaging giant faces ongoing challenges in the industry, the Link token and the Line blockchain ecosystem will continue to be supported.

-Line announced today that its cryptocurrency exchange business will be shut down due to the ongoing crypto winter.
+The line announced today that its cryptocurrency exchange business will be shut down due to the ongoing crypto winter.

 The crypto exchange Bitfront is set to close its doors by March 2023, according to an announcement by Line Entertainment on Nov.
 27.